sourcegraph/sourcegraph-public-snapshot/doc/admin/pings.md

   - Total number of clicks on the code monitor email search link
   - Total number of clicks on example monitors
   - Total number of views of the getting started page
+  - Total number of submissions of the create code monitor form
   - Total number of submissions of the manage code monitor form
   - Total number of deletions from the manage code monitor form
   - Total number of views of the logs page
-  - Total number of Slack, webhook, and email actions configured and saved
   - Current number of Slack, webhook, and email actions enabled
   - Current number of unique users with Slack, webhook, and email actions enabled
   - Total number of Slack, webhook, and email actions triggered